kissarat/gltf-to-glb/README.md

 CLI tool for packing glTF to GLB.

-`gltf-to-glb` extends the functionality of [gltf-pipeline](https://github.com/AnalyticalGraphicsInc/gltf-pipeline/tree/2.0) by adding hooks for preprocessing of `glTF` files and postprocessing of `GLB` files allowing you to more easily plugin certain transformations and optimisations without having to modify the library.
+`gltf-to-glb` extends the functionality of [gltf-pipeline](https://github.com/AnalyticalGraphicsInc/gltf-pipeline/tree/2.0) by adding hooks for preprocessing of `glTF` files and postprocessing of `GLB` files allowing you to more easily plug in certain transformations and optimisations without having to modify the library.

 ## Installation